We explain who Joan of Arc was and what her military life was like. What's more. what are her general characteristics and her tragic death?

 The exact date is unknown, since at the time there was no registration of births , especially for commoners.

-However, in his interrogation at the hands of the clergy, on February 21, 1431, he claimed to be “around nineteen years old,” which would mean that he was born in 1412.
+However, in her interrogation at the hands of the clergy, on February 21, 1431, she claimed to be "around nineteen years old," which would mean that she was born in 1412.

 Her birth name was Jehanne , and in her town they called her Jeannette (“Juanita”).
 She was the daughter of Jacques Darc .
 However, the last name Juana was known by was D'arc.
 This modification is probably a reference to its origin in Arc-en-Barrois or Art-sur-Meurthe , very close towns.

-His mother was Isabelle Romée, nickname for Isabelle de Vouthon, and she was the youngest of three older siblings .
-There was no need in his family, since his father owned arable land and held public office in the town.
+Her mother was Isabelle Romée, nickname for Isabelle de Vouthon, and she was the youngest of three older siblings .
+There was no need in her family, since her father owned arable land and held public office in the town.
 However, they were far from noble or wealthy.